Fact or Fiction?

-There are other photos and videos on the Internet showing climbers ascending this peak, while the pyramid can be seen in the background.
+Other photos and videos on the Internet show climbers ascending this peak, while the pyramid can be seen in the background.
 And, by all appearance, no one is really paying much attention to it.
 There's a reason.

 The "pyramid" may well be a natural formation known as nunatak.
 These are mountain peaks that jut up above massive glaciers.
 They are found throughout Antarctica and Greenland.
-It is believed that these formations were formed by years of erosion caused by the shifting glaciers.
+These formations were believed to be formed by years of erosion caused by the shifting glaciers.

-Below is a video that examines the photos and explains what these "pyramids" are.
+Below is a video that examines the photos and explains these "pyramids".
 Warning: the grammar can be confusing, but the creator(s) behind the video are spot on in their analysis.

 Update: Another Viral Article Claims Google Earth Has the Definitive Images

-Just when the Antarctica Pyramid was starting to fade into obscurity, another article on the matter has gone viral.
+Just when the Antarctica Pyramid was starting to fade into obscurity, another article on the matter went viral.
 This time, a name—as well as coordinates—was given.
 Vicente Fuentes, a Spanish paranormal investigator who writes for Ufotopia.com, posted an image of a supposed pyramid and a Spanish language documentary on the topic in mid-March 2016.
-Nearly every paranormal blog and internet fringe publication -- such as Before-Its-News.com -- published duplicate articles.
+Nearly every paranormal blog and internet fringe publicationsuch as Before-Its-News.com—published duplicate articles.

-Fuentes (who was described as a “vivid researcher”) made the claim that Google Earth captured evidence of a pyramid in Antarctica.
+Fuentes (described as a “vivid researcher”) claimed that Google Earth captured evidence of a pyramid in Antarctica.
 And, for good measure, he placed the satellite image side-by-side with another satellite image of a pyramid in Egypt.
 Also, he gave the coordinates that anyone could plug in for Google Earth (79°58'39.25"S 81°57'32.21"W)

 Many true believers have touted this as being the best evidence to date.
 They claimed that it was impossible for mountain ridges and peaks to be nearly perfect in symmetry.

-However, a closer look reveals that the Antarctic pyramid -- possibly a mountain peak known as Schatz Ridge (a better view is the lead photo used for this article)—is not as perfect as many pyramid believers suggests.
+However, a closer look reveals that the Antarctic pyramid—possibly a mountain peak known as Schatz Ridge (a better view is the lead photo used for this article)—is not as perfect as many pyramid believers suggest.
 There appears to be a canyon on one side.
 Also, as mentioned, this particular ridge is located near a popular mountain routinely used by mountain climbers (who probably didn’t give it much thought about it being anything more than a glacier horn or nunatak).

 And what’s the story with Fuentes?
-He claims to have a degree in Industrial Engineering (with emphasis in chemicals) and mathematics who has an interest in things “that nobody dares to talk about.”
-He has written numerous articles on the paranormal including one about a “portal” he claimed to have uncovered in Antarctica (which sounds like the centuries-old debunked Symmes Hole).
+He claims to have a degree in Industrial Engineering (with an emphasis on chemicals) and mathematics and has an interest in things “that nobody dares to talk about.”
+He has written numerous articles on the paranormal, including one about a “portal” he claimed to have uncovered in Antarctica (which sounds like the centuries-old debunked Symmes Hole).

 Other Stories of Mysterious Structures